hetalang/heta-specifications/docs/modules.md

 ## yaml module

-This is one-to-one equivalent of type json but written in YAML format.
+This is alternative and one-to-one equivalent of type `json` but written in YAML format.

 **Example:**